chaosaudio/Dev-Portal/README.md

 }
 ```

-*NOTE: When using the [faust-stratus](https://github.com/bassmanitram/faust-stratus) toolkit, this can be disregarded.
+*NOTE: When using the integrated Faust and Faust IDE support for the Stratus, this can be disregarded.
 The C++ code will be generated for you from Faust and be in the correct format out-of-the-box!*

 ## Compilation